omar-al-zadid/wine-quality-data-analysis/README.md

 # Wine-quality-data-analysis
-This short project identifies the statistically significant predictors of wine quality, and performs residual analysis and leverage analysis in order to validate linear regression assumptions.
+This project performs exploratory data analysis and graphically tests some hypotheses.
+Then it identifies the statistically significant predictors of wine quality, and performs residual analysis and leverage analysis in order to validate linear regression assumptions.

 ## Methods
+- Generated descriptive statistics, then generated some plots.
+- Two hypotheses were tested from plots generated on some of the variables.
 - Performed OLS-based multiple linear regression with t-test on a wine quality data with 1599 observations with wine quality as the response variable and 11 others as predictors.
 - Plotted fitted vs residuals and leverage plots.
 - Tried a few interaction effects between some predictors.